How does scoring rate change in a football match based on time elapsed and game state?

 Pre-match Win Prob | 1.752 | 0.038 | 45.761 | 0.000 | 1.677 | 1.827 |

 If you aren’t familiar with logistic regression results, don’t worry too much about the columns other than Coefficient.
-Intercept is only used when making predictions, otherwise that isn’t too relevant.
+And the Intercept is only used when making predictions, otherwise that isn’t too relevant.

 Logistic Regression: Second Half